-Download and complete an on-licence application form.
+Download and complete an on-licence application form [PDF, 998KB](external link).

-All alcohol licence applications require a Certificate of Compliance for the premises.
+All alcohol licence applications require a Certificate of Compliance(external link) for the premises.
 You must include this with your application.

 Please read the checklist on the form to make sure you include all the extra documents we need with your application.
 Incomplete applications will be returned.

+View the working days(external link) specified in the Sale and Supply of Alcohol Act that could affect application processing times.
 If your application is complete, there are no objections and all building requirements are met, on-licences can normally be processed within four to six weeks.

-Most fees are set by the regulations.
-However, any fees set by the Council may be subject to annual review and any changes take effect on 1 July each year.
+View alcohol licensing fees.
+The fees for processing your application are non-refundable and must be paid when you apply for your licence.
+Most alcohol licensing fees are set by regulations.
+Any fees set by Council are subject to annual review with any changes taking effect on 1 July each year.

-NB: We can only process your applications once we have both the Proof of Payment of fees and the required paperwork (application form and required documents).
+You will need to have an invoice from us before you can make your payment.
+This will be provided to you when you file your application documents.
+We can only process your applications once we have both the proof of payment of fees and the required application form and documents.

 Payments can be made by cash or EFTPOS/credit card at a service desk or by internet banking.
 Internet banking payment account and reference details can be found on your invoice.
 For internet banking, you will need to provide proof of payment that includes confirmation of the payment details (e.g. a screenshot of the completed transaction).